airbytehq/airbyte/docs/operator-guides/resumability.md

 Enabling Resumable Full Refresh requires **Artificial Cursors**.
 An Artificial Cursor is a best-effort attempt to construct a relatively stable cursor.
 These cursors are artificial as they are often not present in the data schema, e.g. Postgres's CTID is a system-level column, and subject to independent change i.e. without external control or input.
-Contrast this with a proper cursor column, e.g. an `update_at` column, that is present in the data schema, and changes in response to user input.
+This differs from a proper cursor column, e.g. an `update_at` column, that is present in the data schema, and changes in response to user input.